WE ARE TORONTO ACQUIRED BRAIN

 Navigating the health care system and getting meaningful support after an acquired brain injury is difficult for individuals and their families.
 We understand.
 Loved ones should never have to feel alone.
 That’s why TABIRS exists.
 We’re on your side providing continuous assistance.
 Ultimately, we are here for you.
 We believe you can have a fulfilling life after ABI with the right support in place.

 Working solely in collaboration with Community Head Injury Resource Services of Toronto (CHIRS), we provide a broad range of life-changing services to the ABI community on a fee-for-service basis.
-CHIRS is a registered not-for-profit charitable organization primarily funded by the Central Local Health Integration Network (LHIN) and by the Ontario Ministry of Health and Long-Term Care.
+CHIRS is a registered not-for-profit charitable organization primarily funded by the Ontario Ministry of Health and Ontario Health.

 A gift to the CHIRS Foundation is a wonderful way to pay tribute or make a difference to those living with ABI and their families.
-Your donations help with undertaking more ABI research, consistently improving care facilities, and employing even more influential members of staff.
+Your donations help with undertaking more ABI research, consistently improving facilities, and employing and training even more skillful influential members of staff.

 For The People, For The Community